dnunes/simplerroreporter/README.md

 $ npm i error-reporter -S
 ```

-You can also manually download the [latest release](https://github.com/dnunes/???/zipball/master) from [our project page](http://dnunes.com/???/) or any release from [our GitHub repository](https://github.com/dnunes/???/) on the [releases page](https://github.com/dnunes/???/releases/).
+You can also manually download any release from [our GitHub repository](https://github.com/dnunes/error-reporter/) on the [releases page](https://github.com/dnunes/error-reporter/releases/) or try the [latest stable source](https://github.com/dnunes/error-reporter/zipball/master).
+The links and info are also available on [the project page](http://dnunes.com/error-reporter/).

 ## <a id="quickstart">Quick Start Guide</a>